bigmovers/solana-bundle/README.md

 Execute these steps in sequential order.
 After executing each step, verify the transaction bundle has landed by checking the first included transaction on [Jito Explorer](https://explorer.jito.wtf/).

 ### A) Create Keypairs
 Run this step as needed, not necessarily for every launch.
-Ensure the keypairs hold no SOL before proceeding.
+Ensure the existent keypairs hold no SOL before proceeding because this will override them with new keypairs.

 ### B) Premarket
 Execute steps 2 through 6 in order.
 If a bundle does not land, re-execute the step with a higher tip.